2023 Wild West Shootout!

 The Colorado Backgammon Club supports the USBGF initiatives and the focus on growing the game.
 As such, we will continue to strive to be a club with 100% membership.
 With as little as a $45 a year donation to the USBGF, you can enjoy many resources and events the USBGF provides.

-Once again, there is much to look forward to.
+There is much to look forward to in 2023.
 And as always, be safe and I hope to see you across a backgammon board!

 *All Staff are strictly volunteer.
 Please contact us if you would like to help.